SiliconLabsSoftware/bluetooth_applications/bluetooth_hid_keyboard/README.md

 On the host device, open Bluetooth settings and find the device which is called "HID KB".
 The host device may ask the user to accept pairing, which is necessary for keyboard operation.
 After the device is connected and paired successfully, press PB0 to send a character.
 Open a program on the host device (e.g. Note application on Windows) where keystrokes can appear.

 ![result](image/logs.png)

+---

+## Report Bugs & Get Support ##

+To report bugs in the Application Examples projects, please create a new "Issue" in the "Issues" section of [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repo.
+Please reference the board, project, and source files associated with the bug, and reference line numbers.
+If you are proposing a fix, also include information on the proposed fix.
+Since these examples are provided as-is, there is no guarantee that these examples will be updated to fix these issues.

+Questions and comments related to these examples should be made by creating a new "Issue" in the "Issues" section of [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repo.

+---